There are numerous fun things to do in Barcelona.

 There is a deep moat, lush gardens, and towering walls spread across the grounds.

 15 – Relax in Ciutadella Park

 This park is not as trippy as Gaudi’s Park Güell.
 Although, don’t count this place out!
-This area has beautiful fountains, statues, and there are several different attractions scattered around it like the Catalan Parliament, the Museum of Modern Art, and the Zoological Museum.
+This area has beautiful fountains, statues, and there are several unique attractions scattered around it like the Catalan Parliament, the Museum of Modern Art, and the Zoological Museum.

 16 – Try Monk Made Treats at Caelum

-With Monk made desserts and historic baths what is not to love!
+With Monk made desserts and historic baths, what is not to love!

 Plus they have a dish called Bacon of Heaven!

 You haven’t experienced Barcelona until you’ve tasted Vermut.